FailAcademy/learning/wdp-vancouver/_slides/week-02/01-flexbox.md

 Think about whether you need to make any adjustments to the mark-up to make this happen...

-**Bonus challenge!** Can you figure out how to use nested `display: flex` parent/child elements to lock each colored box in a corner of the browser window?
+**Bonus challenge!** Can you figure out how to use nested `display: flex` parent/child elements to lock each coloured box in a corner of the browser window?

 ---